Permute Me Softly: Learning Soft Permutations for Graph Representations: Experimental Evaluation

 \subsection{Real-World Datasets}

 \textbf{Datasets.} We evaluated the proposed model on the following well-established graph classification benchmark datasets: MUTAG, D\&D, NCI1, PROTEINS, ENZYMES, IMDB-BINARY, IMDB-MULTI, REDDIT-BINARY, REDDIT-MULTI-5K, and COLLAB \cite{morris2020tudataset}.
+A summary of the $10$ datasets is given in Table~\ref{tab:statistics}.

 MUTAG contains $188$ mutagenic aromatic and heteroaromatic nitro compounds and the task is to predict whether or not each chemical compound has mutagenic effect on the Gram-negative bacterium {\it Salmonella typhimurium} \cite{debnath1991structure}.
 D\&D contains more than one thousand protein structures whose nodes correspond to amino acids and edges to amino acids that are less than $6$ \AA ngstroms apart.
 The task is to predict if a protein is an enzyme or not \cite{dobson2003distinguishing}.
 NCI1 consists of several thousands of chemical compounds screened for activity against non-small cell lung cancer and ovarian cancer cell lines \cite{wale2008comparison}.
 PROTEINS contains proteins, and again, the task is to classify proteins into enzymes and non-enzymes \cite{borgwardt2005protein}.
 ENZYMES contains $600$ protein tertiary structures represented as graphs obtained from the BRENDA enzyme database, and the task is to assign the enzymes to their classes (Enzyme Commission top level enzyme classes) \cite{borgwardt2005protein}.
 IMDB-BINARY and IMDB-MULTI consist of graphs that correspond to movie collaboration networks.
 Each graph is the ego-network of an actor/actress, and the task is to predict which genre an ego-network belongs to \cite{yanardag2015deep}.
 REDDIT-BINARY and REDDIT-MULTI-5K contain graphs that model interactions between users of Reddit.
 Each graph represents an online discussion thread, and the task is to classify graphs into either communities or subreddits \cite{yanardag2015deep}.
 COLLAB is a scientific collaboration dataset that consists of the ego-networks of researchers from three subfields of Physics, and the task is to determine the subfield of Physics to which the ego-network of each researcher belongs \cite{yanardag2015deep}.